 Causes of Pelvic Discomfort and Pressure

-Your baby is the main cause for pelvic discomfort and pressure.
+Your baby is the main cause of pelvic discomfort and pressure.
 The average baby will weigh between six and seven pounds, which means six to seven pounds of pressure on the cervical opening.
 As your baby stretches and moves in the uterus, pressure can often feel strong and cause short bouts of pain.

 Pressure can also be felt moving up toward the lungs and stomach.
 Until your baby “drops" (descends into the pelvic area), kicks and stretches may feel like your baby is trying to climb right out of the uterus.
 After the “drop” this pressure is often replaced with cervical pressure.